Parallax1738/bike-shop-2/README.md

 ## Before changing anything in the Docker container
 If you fuck something up in the docker container, the best way to 'fix' it is to run either: `docker-compose down` or `docker-compose restart`.
 It could save your life someday

+## Environment Variables
+There are some environment variables which you can set if you so desire.
+Here are all the currently available vars you can change inside `docker-compose.yml`:

+- __DEFAULT_SEARCH_RESULT_COUNT = 10